Alibaba-MIIL/PartialLabelingCSL/README.md

         primaryClass={cs.CV} }
 ```

-## Contact
-Feel free to contact if there are any questions or issues - Emanuel Ben-Baruch (emanuel.benbaruch@alibaba-inc.com).

 ## Acknowledgements
-Several images from [OpenImages dataset](https://storage.googleapis.com/openimages/web/index.html) are used in this project.
+Several images from [OpenImages dataset](https://storage.googleapis.com/openimages/web/index.html) are used in this project. ֿ\
 Some components of this code implementation are adapted from the repository https://github.com/Alibaba-MIIL/ASL.